-- Preheat oven to 425° F. with rack in centre of oven, and prepare a sheet pan with parchment paper or a silpat.
+- Make the Puffs: Preheat oven to 425°F (regular bake setting/not fan assisted) with rack in centre of oven, and prepare a sheet pan with parchment paper or a silicone mat

 - In a medium saucepan over medium heat, combine hot water, butter, sugar and salt.
 Bring to a boil, stirring occasionally with a wooden spoon.
 Add flour all at once and stirring vigourously and constantly (really get in there and stir, stir, stir), cook until mixture clears the sides of the pan and forms a ball around your spoon in the middle, as you stir (2-3 minutes).
 Remove from heat.
 Add eggs, one at a time.
 After each egg addition, stir quickly and vigourously, until the egg is combined (it will start out as a slimy mess, but just keep stirring and it will come together).
 Repeat with each egg.
 Once all eggs are added, stir a bit more until smooth and shiny.